anandijain/learning/random/school/quotes.md

 above its individual value, and thus enabling the capitalist to replace the value of a day's labour-power by a smaller portion of the value of a day's product.
+	* 406 As the use of machinery becomes more general in a partic- ular industry, the social value of the product sinks down to its individual value, and the law that surplus-value does not arise from the labour-power that has been replaced by the machinery, but from the labour-power actually employed in working with the machinery, asserts itself.
+Surplus-value arises from variable capital alone, and we saw that the amount of surplus-value depends on two factors, viz., the rate of surplus-value and the number of the workmen simultaneously employed.
+	* 407 Given the length of the working day
 	* 429 It took both time and experience be- fore the workpeople learnt to distinguish between machinery and its employment by capital, and to direct their attacks, not against